External

 "I'm not even sure what 'good' looks like here."

-The move: Use a competency model as your map of what good looks like.
+The move: Use the thirty things as your map of what good looks like.
 Then ask your manager for one specific behavior to improve this month.

 "There's no one experienced helping me grow."